14 Days Gorillas Chimpanzees and Wildlife Safari

 After breakfast, you’ll depart for an early morning game drive across the rolling plains of Uganda’s largest national park.
 You’ll return to the lodge in time for lunch and some rest.
 Later, you’ll head out for the boat trip to the base of Murchison Falls, where you will see hippos, crocodiles, and several water birds.
 If you’re interested, you can continue with a hike to the top of the falls.
 The hike may be a strenuous one, but the thrill of reaching the top is unforgettable—miss it only if you must!
 Dinner and your overnight stay will be at the lodge.

-After breakfast, you’ll drive to the top of the falls (if you didn’t hike yesterday), where you will take in a spectacular view of the falls before departing for Kibale Forest National Park.
-Otherwise, you’ll drive straight to Kibale.
-The drive is incredibly scenic, as you’ll be passing through villages, lush green countryside, and hills dotted with tea plantations (all of which characterize this part of Uganda).
-Kibale is popular for its chimpanzees, Colobus monkeys, grey-cheeked mangabeys, and red-tailed monkeys.
+After breakfast, embark on your journey towards the top of the falls (Murchison Falls)for a spectacular view before departing for Kibale Forest National Park.
+You’ll be passing through villages, lush green countryside, and hills dotted with tea plantations (all of which characterize this part of Uganda).
+Visit the Tooro Kingdom Palace in Fort Portal, a historical landmark offering a glimpse into the legacy of the Tooro Kingdom.
+Learn about the region’s cultural heritage and admire the palace’s architectural style.
+Afterwards, you’ll drive straight to Kibale.
+The drive is incredibly scenic, Kibale is popular for its chimpanzees, Colobus monkeys, grey-cheeked mangabeys, and red-tailed monkeys.
 Dinner and your overnight stay will be at the lodge.

 After eating breakfast, you’ll participate in a briefing on your upcoming chimpanzee trek in the Kibale Forest.
 An experienced ranger guide will lead the trek.
 Once you locate the chimpanzees, you will have a full hour with them.
 Later, you’ll return to the lodge for lunch and some rest before going on a walk in the Bigodi swamp.